 Select ‘Web Push’ in the platform list and click Next to go on.

-In the Web Push Editor select ‘WordPress Plugin or Website Builder’ option and choose WordPress in the ‘Website builder/CMS’ list.
+In the Web Push Editor select the ‘WordPress Plugin or Website Builder’ option and choose WordPress in the ‘Website builder/CMS’ list.

-Scroll down to setup your WordPress website.
+Scroll down to set up your WordPress website.

 Here you should enter your website name and its URL as well as upload your icon or insert its URL into the required field.
-When hovering over each field, read the instructions on the right: here you will learn what extension of your icon file is required, how exactly your domain name should look and what to do if your website is not fully https one.
+When hovering over each field, read the instructions on the right: here you will learn what extension of your icon file is required, how exactly your domain name should look, and what to do if your website is not fully HTTPS one.

 When you are done, click the Save button to continue.

 Now go to your WordPress dashboard and install a OneSignal plugin via Plugins -> Add New menu.
-Please read this breakdown post to learn how to install plugin in WordPress.
+Please read this breakdown post to learn how to install a plugin in WordPress.
 When the plugin is installed, go to one OneSignal Push menu in your admin panel and you will see the Settings page which includes Setup and Configuration tabs.

-You can read the instructions in the Setup tab, and then go to Configuration tab which includes all the required settings including App ID and Rest API Key settings.
+You can read the instructions in the Setup tab, and then go to the Configuration tab which includes all the required settings including App ID and Rest API Key settings.

-So, after you’ve set up your website in your OneSignal account, copy your App ID and API Key from ‘Configure WordPress Plugin Section’
+So, after you’ve set up your website in your OneSignal account, copy your App ID and API Key from the ‘Configure WordPress Plugin Section’

 Scroll down and click the Save button to keep the settings.